 top of page

-He has written for FOX Television, Fodor's, VICELos Angeles Review of Books, GO, PopMatters, and NY Art BeatHe wrote the first peer-reviewed academic article about Lady Gaga, completed quantitative research on U.S. Army officer careers for his doctoral dissertation (see article version), and carried out a qualitative study of Mexican politicians for his senior thesis.
+He has written for FOX Television, Fodor's, VICELos Angeles Review of Books, GO, PopMatters, and NY Art BeatHe also wrote the first peer-reviewed academic article about Lady Gaga, completed quantitative research on U.S. Army officer careers for his doctoral dissertation (see article version), and carried out a qualitative study of Mexican politicians for his senior thesis.

-© 2016 - 2023 Victor P. Corona
+© 2016 - 2025 Victor P. Corona

 bottom of page